Friends of Jacksonville's Historic Cemetery

 The first burial occurred in October 1859, and actually, before the cemetery was officially open for business.
 John Love, a prominent businessman, was given special permission to bury his mother, Margaret Love.
 Plots were advertised and offered for sale in December of 1859 and the cemetery was dedicated in 1860, the same year the City of Jacksonville was incorporated.
 If you walk the grounds you may notice grave markers with dates of death earlier than 1859, however; in most cases these were remains that were removed from other locations and reburied in the cemetery at a later date.

 In 1878 John Hockenjos built a tool house for the Cemetery Sexton to work from and store his tools of the trade.
 We are pretty confident that there was an even earlier tool house on this same site.
-This new building
+This new building also served as an early mortuary and contains a trap door in the floor where the deceased could be stored until they could be buried in the ground.
+The Sexton's Tool House continues to be used today for storing tools and supplies and as an office area for volunteers.

 There are a number of things that make the Jacksonville Cemetery unique among historic cemeteries, one of which is that it is divided into seven different sections.
 They include the Jewish (Hebrew), and Catholic sections, the Independent Order of Odd Fellows, Ancient Free and Accepted Masons, Independent and Improved Order of Red Men.
 The seventh and largest section is the City of Jacksonville's portion which has been added to over the years.
 Contained within the City section is another unique feature to the cemetery and that is a Potter's Field.
 This area is on the north side of the cemetery and contains the remains of blacks, whites, Native American Indians, Hawaiians and possibly Chinese, and others.
 While none of these graves were marked with individual markers, a large monument honoring the 133 people buried in the "Potter's Field" was erected.

-and granite headstones and monuments in family blocks throughout the cemetery.
+While some simple wooden crosses and headstones can still be found, you will see many elaborate marble and granite headstones and monuments in family blocks throughout the cemetery.
 Ornamental iron fencing and gates, stone curbing, engraved entry steps, bollards and urns decorate family blocks.
 The monuments speak to us about life and death in early Jacksonville.
 Death by causes once common, but now nearly unknown, are described: epidemics such as measles, diphtheria, smallpox, lead poisoning, or deaths during the Indian Wars.

 Many of the names of the pioneers buried in the cemetery are quite familiar today as names of streets and communities.
-Others are recognized as names on historic homes for businesses while others leave a legacy
+Others are recognized as names on historic homes for businesses while others leave a legacy of artistic accomplishment.

-The City of Jacksonville owns and operates the cemetery while each section owner is responsible for the administration and care of their individual sections.
-The cemetery has a Cemetery Sexton and Cemetery Commission who oversee and care for the cemetery along with a very dedicated group of community volunteers.
+The City of Jacksonville owns and operates the cemetery, while each section owner is responsible for the administration and care of their individual sections.
+The cemetery has a Cemetery Sexton and Cemetery Committee who oversee and care for the cemetery along with a very dedicated group of community volunteers.
 The cemetery remains an active cemetery and is still very much a part of modern day Jacksonville as it was back in 1859.
 The cemetery is registered as a part of Jacksonville's National Landmark Status, as well as with the Oregon Commission on Historic Cemeteries.

 .